bhisaac/5eFP/5eFP-SRD.md

 If the contest results in a tie, the situation remains the same as it was before the contest.
 Thus, one contestant might win the contest by default.
 If two characters tie in a contest to snatch a ring off the floor, neither character grabs it.
 In a contest between a monster trying to open a door and an adventurer trying to keep the door closed, a tie means that the door remains shut.

-### Skills

-Each skill covers a broad range of capabilities, including those that a character or a monster can be proficient in.
-A skill represents a specific aspect of a chosen ability score ~~, and an individual’s proficiency in a skill demonstrates a focus on that aspect~~.
-(A character’s starting ability proficiencies are determined at character creation, and a monster’s ability proficiencies appear in the monster’s stat block.
-Each skill is also assigned to one of the six ability scores at character creation.
-Once an ability is selected for a given skill, it cannot be selected again for another skill.)

-For example, a DEX proficiency assigned to the Performance skill might reflect (but isn't limited to) a character’s attempt to pull off an acrobatic stunt, to palm an object, or to stay hidden.
-Each of these aspects of DEX has an associated action.
-So a character who has assigned DEX proficiency to the Performance skill is good at Performance checks because they are agile.

-Without proficiency in an ability, a character or creature makes a normal ability check.
-For example, if a character attempts to climb up a dangerous cliff, the GM might ask for a Performance check.
-If the character has proficiency with the chosen ability for Performance, the character’s proficiency bonus is added to the check.
-If the character lacks that proficiency, that character makes an ability check without adding the character's proficiency bonus.

-### Insight

-Your insight imbues inward sight, granting vision beneath surface impressions.

-Your successful Insight check reveals one hidden or obscured truth within the current scene.
-A scene may or may not have hidden or obscured truths.
-You might use Insight when searching for deceptions or predicting something's next move.
-Doing so might involve gleaning clues from body language, speech habits, and changes in mannerisms.
-This awareness extends beyond surface impressions, revealing the underlying truth of what you are witnessing.

-> **INSPIRED:** Your GM reveals to you all the hidden or obscured pieces of information contained within the current scene.
-Features granted through spell effects specifically designed to prevent sight, such as _invisibility_ are not revealed; instead, their presence is confirmed, and you can sense the subtle flows of air and energy that the spell displaces in its wake.
-This awareness lasts until the beginning of your next turn.
-Your GM refunds any spent inspiration if little or no additional information is revealed.

-### Medicine

-Your medicine stabilizes wounds.

-A successful Medicine check stabilizes a dying companion or diagnoses an illness.

-> **INSPIRED:** Choose any number of targets your character can see within 6 squares of you who have MAX Wounds.
-The targets immediately stabilize and heal 1 wound.

-### Perception

-Your perception enables you to spot, hear, or otherwise detect the presence of something.

-> **INSPIRED:** Your GM reveals to you all available pieces of information gathered through the five senses regarding the current scene.
-Your GM refunds your inspiration if no additional information is gained.

-### Performance

-Your performance allows the satisfying completion of one action.

-> **INSPIRED:** You decide the outcome of the next action your character declares on their turn.
-You must use your inspiration this way before taking an action or rolling any dice.
-If the result of your chosen action further affects you on subsequent rounds during the same encounter, roll all attacks, ability checks, and saves relating to the chosen action with advantage until the end of the encounter.

->> Example 1:
->>> (_GM_) "The room opens up, exposing a sprawling cliff face leading to the top of the spire."
->>>
->>> (_Player 1_) "I spend my inspiration on PERFORMANCE."
->>>
->>> (_GM_) "OK, great.
-Tell us about what action you're character wants to take.
-And then, when you're ready, tell us what happens."
->>>
->>> (_Player 1_) "Thanks.
-Lita leaps onto the cliff face, finds her grip, and makes her way to the top."
->>>
->> In example 1, _Player 1_'s action resolves a successful Performance check without rolling to begin climbing the cliff face to reach the top of the spire, which is 40 squares above Lita's position. _Player 1_ has indicated that this climb is important in some way.
-While climbing the cliff, Lita then makes all attacks, ability checks, and saves with advantage.
-Later on, during the cliff-face encounter, Lita's skill is tested once again due to strong winds.
-She must succeed on a Performance check to keep her grip.
-Because she is still in the same cliff-face encounter, she rolls Performance with advantage.
->>
->> Example 2:
->>> _(GM)_ "Lita, it's your turn."
->>>
->>> _(Player 1)_ "I spend my inspiration on PERFORMANCE."
->>>
->>> _(GM)_ "OK, great.
-Tell us about what action you're character wants to take.
-And then, when you're ready, tell us what happens."
->>>
->>> _(Player 1)_ "I jump out of the shadows where I'm hiding and attack the goblin, catching it off guard and unaware.
-I strike with a critical hit, dealing maximum damage to the creature, adding my sneak attack damage."
->>>
->> In example 2, _Player 1_'s action resolves a successful attack action from a hidden position and then finishes.
-The action does not continue on subsequent rounds.

-### Survival

-Your survival awards expanded capacities, allowing you to identify and acquire new advantages, qualities, or skills.

-A successful Survival check allows you to gather any available resources at your current position.

-> **INSPIRED:** You reveal a path leading toward an objective.
-Place a foothold or setting requirement on a revealed square of your choice up to 2 squares away from you.
-Alternatively, once per game session, you can use your inspired Survival to activate the inspired version of a skill you didn't dedicate at the beginning of the current game session.

 ### Passive Checks

 A passive check is a special kind of ability check that doesn’t involve any die rolls.
 Such a check can represent the average result for a task done repeatedly, such as searching for secret doors over and over again, or can be used when the GM wants to secretly determine whether the characters succeed at something without rolling dice, such as noticing a hidden monster.